 Oklahoma State Minimum Wage Poster Required

-The State Minimum Wage is a minimum wage law poster by the Oklahoma Oklahoma Employment Security Commission.
+The State Minimum Wage is a labor law posters poster by the Oklahoma Oklahoma Employment Security Commission.
 This is a mandatory posting for all employers in Oklahoma, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where employees will see it.
 This poster describes the minimum wage law as well as any restrictions and exemptions that may apply.